jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 </P>
 <blockquote>
   <P>But the most important feature of the amendment is to be found in the seventeenth and eighteenth sections, and in the proviso of the
-  <a name="page17"></a>nineteenth section which provides for separate schools for the colored children of the District.
+  nineteenth section which provides for separate schools for the colored children of the District.
 To accomplish this, we have provided that such a portion of the entire school fund shall be set aside for this purpose as the number of colored children between the ages of six and seventeen bear to the whole number of children of the District.
   </P>
 </blockquote>
 <P>